IvanAlKhayat/data_science_projects/README.md

-## Data science projects including toy and real world datasets to apply statistics and ML model
+## Data science projects including toy and real world datasets to apply statistics and ML models